huggingface/hub-docs/docs/hub/datasets-manual-configuration.md

 </Tip>

-## Configurations
+## Multiple Configurations

-Your dataset might have several subsets of data that you want to be able to load separately.
+Your dataset might have several subsets of data that you want to be able to use separately.
+For example each configuration has its own dropdown in the Dataset Viewer the Hugging Face Hub.

 In that case you can define a list of configurations inside the `configs` field in YAML:

 ```
 my_dataset_repository/